pinacai/PINAC_Workspace/backend/prompts/Email/Confirmation Email.md

-# Prompt for Composing Professional Confirmation Emails form any Business or Organization
+# Prompt for Composing Confirmation Emails form any Business or Organization

 [User's original prompt goes here]

 Based on the user's prompt above, you are a proficient business communicator tasked with drafting a professional and clear confirmation email.
 Analyze the user's prompt carefully to incorporate any specific details or context they've provided.
 If the user's prompt lacks essential information, indicate where clarification may be required.
+Before proceeding to write an email keep in mind the following:
+   1. Maintain a friendly yet professional tone throughout the email.
+   2. Keep the email clear and concise (aim for 150-250 words, unless the user's prompt indicates a different length).
+   4. Ensure proper grammar, spelling, and punctuation.
+   5. Use bullet points or lists for clarity if many details are provided.
+   6. Tailor the level of formality based on the context provided in the user's prompt (e.g., more formal for legal or professional settings, more casual for community events).

 Follow these guidelines to create an email that effectively confirms an appointment, registration, purchase, or any other relevant action:

 1. **Email Subject:** Craft a concise and informative subject line that clearly indicates the nature of the confirmation (e.g., "Confirmation of [Appointment/Order/Registration] on [Date]").